joshuagrisham/galaxy-book2-pro-linux/readme.md

 - reverse-engineered and started a PoC in Python that is a start for how a driver could be built for the EgisTec `1C7A:0582` device on this laptop.
 See [fingerprint/readme.md](./fingerprint/readme.md) for more details.
 - created a first version of a working driver which I am now running on my laptop as the first "tester" I guess you could say (see [joshuagrisham/libfprint](https://github.com/joshuagrisham/libfprint))

 ## Sound

 Audio works over bluetooth, with the 3.5mm audio jack, or with the USB-A or C ports, but not out-of-the-box with the speakers.

+> **Huge caveat here:** read and test the below at your own risk!
+No idea if this can or should work, and there have been reports of "funny smells", "funny sounds", and speakers stopping to work entirely.
+You have been warned!

 There is quite a bit of discourse online about this issue, IMO the best collection of information is in this Github Issue posted on the SOF project here: https://github.com/thesofproject/linux/issues/4055 (including a reference to the Manjaro thread here: https://forum.manjaro.org/t/howto-set-up-the-audio-card-in-samsung-galaxy-book/37090)